vaubarth/upersetter/README.rst

 upersetter uses a full-featured templating engine (jinja2) in order to allow custom variables to be used when creating a new project.
 It also features an interactive mode to allow guided project creation for end-users.

+- Checkout the `examples <tree/master/examples>`_. to see some usecases.
+- Checkout why this project exists and how it is different to cookiecutter in the section `Why another bootstrapping tool`_

 Getting Started
 ===============